mit-satori/getting-started/README.md

 ### Satori Getting Started Documentation

-This contains the .rst sources for Satori user documentation.
+This repo contains the .rst sources for Satori user documentation.

 #### Building the documentation